joelagnel/adeb/BCC.md

 CONFIG_PREEMPTIRQ_EVENTS=y
 ```

-Build BCC during androdeb install (Optional)
+Build BCC during adeb install (Optional)
 --------------------------------------------
 If you would like the latest BCC installation on your Android device, we
 recommend dropping the `--download` option from the adeb command above.
-This will make androdeb clone and build the latest version of BCC for the
+This will make adeb clone and build the latest version of BCC for the
 target architecture.
 Note that this is much slower that `--download`.
 ```
 adeb prepare --build --bcc --kernelsrc /path/to/kernel-source/
 ```
-Note that the full androdeb install already contains recent BCC:
+Note that the full adeb install already contains recent BCC:
 ```
 adeb prepare --full
 ```